-- character in some areas.
-It is important in these circumstances that future development is carefully controlled and that opportunities are taken for enhancement. - 5.13 Ewen has no development boundary and no local services beyond the Wild Duck Inn.
-It is not a sustainable location for new development.
-Applications for new development will be determined in accordance with relevant Local Plan policies. - 5.14 To help all residents to minimise their use of private vehicles and to walk and cycle more and make more journeys by public transport, proposals should seek to include measures to increase the use of these more sustainable transport modes in line with the County's Local Transport Plan and Connecting Places Strategy.
+- 5.13 Ewen has no development boundary and no local services beyond the Wild Duck Inn.
+It is not a sustainable location for new development.. - 5.14 To help all residents to minimise their use of private vehicles and to walk and cycle more and make more journeys by public transport, proposals should seek to include measures to increase the use of these more sustainable transport modes in line with the County's Local Transport Plan and Connecting Places Strategy.